BEFORE CLICK LABORATORY

 - Sitemap.xml Updates.
 Even if your site can be fully crawled by search engines, its always a good idea to publish a sitemap.xml file and tell the search engines where to find it.
 Its a good backup when you’re about to launch a new website that you aren’t positive search engine robots can crawl.

 - Valid Schema Markup.
 This is very important if you are a company with lots of locations.
 Schema information is the best way of telling search engines where to find the best and most accurate information about your local stores.

 - Website Speed.
-Speed seems to be an ever increasing importance to search engines.
-Of course it has always been an issue to visitors.
+Speed seems to be an ever-increasing importance to search engines.
+Of course, it has always been an issue for visitors.
 There are many tools such as Pingdom and Google Speed Test to test your site speed.
 But just because your site doesn’t give a great score on Google Speed Test doesn’t mean your site isn’t fast.
 I have seen sites actually perform better with a lower time to load and a worse Google Speed score.
 You’ll have to find a balance of course on what is possible vs your spend but make it as fast as you can with the resources you have.